Fall Detox & Reset

 What is "detox" in a naturopathic sense?

 Detoxification is the body's natural ability to identify, neutralize and eliminate toxins.
 It is NOT purging the body and should not involve the use of laxatives and purgatives to force the body to expel toxins.
-As a naturopath, my goals are to:
+As a naturopath, I help patients:

 Reduce toxic load on the body